ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 ## **Team Work**: Node in a network

 > Treat others like you want to be treated

+> Seek to understand.
+Then to be understood.

 Humans are a social animal.
 We are node in a network[^1].
 The way we act and interact in the network determines the life of everyone.